nus-cs2103-AY1920S1/duke/docs/README.md

 Example `todo homework`: adds a todo task to the task list

 ### 3.2 Adding a deadline task: `deadline`
 Adds a deadline task to the task list.
+Note that deadlines must have `/by` followed by a date and time in d/M/yyyy HHmm format.

 Example
     `deadline return book /by 2/1/2019 2359`: adds a deadline task to the task list.

 ### 3.3 Adding an event task: `event`
 Adds an event task to the task list.
+Note that events must have `/at` followed by a date and time in d/M/yyyy HHmm format.

 Example
     `event project meeting /at 2/12/2019 1800`: adds an event task to the task list.